giantswarm/docs/src/content/tutorials/fleet-management/cluster-management/aws-cilium-eni-mode/_index.md

 - Set value [`global.connectivity.network.pods.cidrBlocks`](https://github.com/giantswarm/cluster-aws/blob/main/helm/cluster-aws/README.md#connectivity) to the CIDR you want for the pods.
 This will be associated as secondary CIDR to the VPC.

   In this example, we use the value `10.1.0.0/16`.
 It must not overlap with the primary VPC CIDR (default `global.connectivity.network.vpcCidr=10.0.0.0/16`).
 - If you chose a different CIDR than `10.1.0.0/16`, please also set [`global.connectivity.eniModePodSubnets`](https://github.com/giantswarm/cluster-aws/blob/main/helm/cluster-aws/README.md#connectivity), for example by copy-pasting the documented default list of subnets and changing the CIDR split (default: `10.1.0.0/16` split into three subnet blocks `10.1.0.0/18`, `10.1.64.0/18`, `10.1.128.0/18`).
+Also check [AWS IPv4 CIDR block association restrictions](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-cidr-blocks.html#add-cidr-block-restrictions) before making choices.

 The changed values should look like this, while the rest stays the same: